XRPLF/rippled/src/ripple/net/ShardDownloader.md

-# Shard Downloader Process
+# Shard Downloader

 ## Overview

 This document describes mechanics of the `SSLHTTPDownloader`, a class that performs the task of downloading shards from remote web servers via
 SSL HTTP.
 The downloader utilizes a strand (`boost::asio::io_service::strand`) to ensure that downloads are never executed concurrently.
 Hence, if a download is in progress when another download is initiated, the second download will be queued and invoked only when the first download is completed.

-## New Features
+## Motivation

-The downloader has been recently (March 2020) been modified to provide some key features:
+In March 2020 the downloader was modified to include some key features:

 - The ability to stop downloads during a graceful shutdown.
 - The ability to resume partial downloads after a crash or shutdown.

-- <span style="color:gray">*(Deferred) The ability to download from multiple servers to a single file.*</span>
+This document was created to document the changes introduced by this change.

 ## Classes